kudulab/dojo/README.md

 ### Public alpine image

-You can try any public Docker image.
+You can use Dojo with any Docker image, it does not have to be a Dojo Docker image.
 Example with an alpine image:
 ```
 $ nano Dojofile
 $ cat Dojofile